Gold Is Not An Investment

 And when it comes time to sell that supposed investment, all we are looking for is for someone to come along and pay a price higher than what we paid for it.
 That is a classic Ponzi-like situation.
 Gold’s investment thesis is all belief with no underlying anything.

 The bottom set of curves are mostly consumption items.
-They include cash, commodities, gold which is a subset in the commodities space and housing.
+They include cash, commodities, gold (a subset in the commodities space) and housing.
 Cash and commodities barely matching inflation is expected.
 But housing?
 We are told our homes are investments.

 They are not.
 And they should never be allowed to become investments.

 Homes as investments stagnate economies, induce sprawl and cause misery all around.
-And they eventually end up as somewhat Ponzi-like situations as well because expensive housing impacts family formation.
+And they can eventually end up as somewhat Ponzi-like situations because expensive housing impacts family formation.

 Back to housing in the data above, that is looking at housing in aggregate, not that one piece of property in San Francisco.
 And beyond a certain price point, even San Francisco becomes unsustainable.
-We cannot make life for businesses any harder which is what expensive housing does.
+We cannot make life for businesses harder, which is what expensive housing does.

 There were far too many curves in the data above but just to reiterate that point, I have separated out inflation, the performance of REITs and housing.

 But why do REITs outperform housing by so much?
-The underlying asset is similar (but not the same) so what explains the difference?
+The underlying asset is similar (not the same) so what explains the difference?

 I think one big reason that REITs outperform housing is because REITs are businesses (stocks) that just happen to own rental real estate.
 But structurally, they are still run like businesses.